Gaetz/js-Pong/README.md

 File structure
 - Create an 'index.html' file at root
-- Create a 'app' folder at root
+- Create a 'src' folder at root, where will you your javascript sources
-- Create a 'index.js' in the app folder
+- Create a 'app' folder at root, where will go your babel compiled sources
-- Create a 'dist' folder at root
+- Create a 'dist' folder at root, where webpack will bundle your sources
+- Create a 'index.js' in the src folder
 - Create a '.babelrc' file at root
 - Create a 'webpack.config.js' file at root
 - add 'node_modules' to your .gitignore